 Moving to a new state is a lot like jumping off the high dive.
-It’s a little bit terrifying at first, definitely exhilarating, and finally… refreshing.
+It’s a little bit terrifying at first, but it’s also exhilarating.

 And like jumping off the high dive, it is something everyone should experience, at least once in their lives.
-However, sometimes, in order to build up the confidence to do so, you need a few words of encouragement from a friend.
+However, to build up the confidence to do so, sometimes you need a few words of encouragement.

 That’s exactly what your friends here at Bellhops are going to do for you today.
-We have a huge team (many of which have lived all over the United States) and we have moved thousands of people, just like you, all over the country.
+We have a huge team (many of whom have lived all over the United States), and we have moved thousands of people, just like you, all over the country.

-Keep reading, and we can help you make your big move both exhilarating and, once you’re finally settled in, refreshing.
+Keep reading, and we can help you make sure your big move is an exhilarating success.

 Are you ready?
 Good.
 We’ll walk you through everything you will need to know and do as you get started on this exciting adventure.

 First thing’s first, before you move to another state, you should probably have a job in the state you are moving to.
 Or, at the very least, know how you are going to get a job once you are there.
 We see quite a few young people get adventurous and make a jump to another state, without having taken the time to properly plan out the move.